 Originally named Cates Hill Nature Reserve, the Islands Trust Fund thought the name didn't capture the sense of the place.
 So we invited children on the island to help us in naming the new nature reserve.
 After a visit to the reserve, students were inspired by the special place, coming up with names like "Bernie's Bog", "Frog's Bliss Nature Reserve", and "Swampy Bogwattom".
 In the end, we chose the name "Singing Woods".
 Singing Woods refers to the song of frogs that breed in the swamp, the dawn chorus of songbirds that nest in the forest, and the wind in the trees.

 Singing Woods Nature Reserve is open to the local community for light recreational use, such as walking and nature appreciation.
 To make sure the natural features of this reserve are not damaged, please stay on established trails and refrain from littering.
 No camping, fires, or motorized vehicles are allowed.

 Migrating and non-migrating birds and waterfowl frequently use the marsh here.
 Please keep dogs on a leash to keep from disturbing the birds.

-The Islands Trust Fund's primary management priority for this protected area is to steward its forest as it transitions from a second-growth forest into mature and old-growth habitat for local wildlife.
+The Islands Trust Conservancy's primary management priority for this protected area is to steward its forest as it transitions from a second-growth forest into mature and old-growth habitat for local wildlife.
 In partnership with the Conservancy we are monitoring and removing invasive species that might damage the forest ecosystem.
 We are also monitoring human use of the property to protect the water quality and flow regimes of all streams and wetlands within the reserve.
 The management plan for Singing Woods Nature Reserve can be viewed here.